studio-thgie/phd.thgie.ch/output/intersecting_dh_and_vgs/intersecting_dh_and_vgs-outline.md

 	- Confoederatio Ludens (CH Ludens) is a research project focusing on the Swiss history of video game development and design from 1968 to 2000.
 We are 20 researchers at four institutions in Switzerland, encompassing many different research styles and disciplines.
 	- Until recently, video games studies concentrated on the USA and Japan, writing only their specific video game history. (maybe a brief review/summarization of video games studies worldwide).
 Hence, the need to inquire about other regions’ histories.
 	- The early history of video game development is ephemeral and, taking the former point up again, hasn't been well-preserved.
 Video games are important cultural artefacts, since they are embedded in social, cultural, economic and further contexts.
 Used as historical vantage points, they can tell us about the past socio-political configurations that they sprung forth from.
 As such, they can be identified as cultural heritage.
 	- Since video game studies can encompass vastly different disciplines, depending on the research focus, the constellation has to be considered.
-CH Ludens' methodological approach encompasses three aspects, oral history, empirical research, and media analysis, and includes the disciplines of history, sociology, media theory, design research and, of course, digital humanities. **Is it possible to narrative the uniqueness or highlights of CH Ludens project compared with other video games projects**
+CH Ludens' methodological approach encompasses three aspects, oral history, empirical research, and media analysis, and includes the disciplines of history, sociology, media theory, design research and, of course, digital humanities.
+	- The interdisciplinary approach is also one of the most important distinguishing factor of Confoederatio Ludens to similar research projects.
+Whereas all of the research participants start from the same corpus, everyone is expanding on it by their own perspective and enriches it with their own source material.
+Our corpus includes roughly 150 video games that can be ascribed to have been developed in Switzerland until the year 2000.
+	- The research team members are associated with the Bern University of the Arts, University of Bern, the University of Lausanne, and Zurich University of the Arts.
+The project team consists of six principal investigators, five PhD candidates, three postdocs, two associated researchers and three assistants.
+The topics worked on include the analysis of the developer community, arcades and computer clubs, design- and development-practices, analysis of material conditions such as development tools, media-analysis of the video games with a focus on visuality, sound and interaction, analysis of reception through video game magazine reviews as well as player experience, and last but not least, the research of electronic and computing hardware that was developed in Switzerland.
 - Intersection of digital humanities and video game studies
 - **Is it possible to give a sub-title (or a summarized sentence at the beginning of the Para.) for each sub-item so that audience can get what the paragraph wants to convey and derive the correlations between video game studies and DH?
 E.g., the 1st para, **_Interdisciplinary feature_**.
 Video game studies…**
 	- Video game studies is a discipline akin to the digital humanities.
 It is an amalgamation of many research approaches and perspectives.
 This is at once because of the historic development of the field, but also because there is a need for a diversity of approaches because of the study object.